-The turbines would be connected to the Collector substation through a 34.5 kV underground Electrical Collection and Communication System (ECCS) within the Reservation.
+The turbines would be connected to the collector substation through a 34.5 kV underground Electrical Collection and Communication System (ECCS) within the Reservation.
 Depending on the turbine model selected, the electric energy produced by each wind turbine would be conducted through cables to either a transformer located inside the nacelle or through cables running down the inside of the wind turbine tower, through an underground conduit, to a pad-mounted transformer that would sit approximately 10 feet from the base of the wind turbine tower on a separate foundation or "pad."
 The pad-mounted transformers would be approximately 6.5 feet tall by 7 feet wide by 8.5 feet deep.
-The turbine transformers would transform power from the turbine output voltage to 34.5 kV.
-A generator step-up transformer would be used at each wind turbine to boost voltage to the 34.5 kV collection system voltage to deliver power within the Project site.
-This boost is necessary because the low-voltage power generated by the wind turbines (600 to 1,000 volts) is not suitable for distribution within the Project site, since it would require larger underground electrical collection cables and generate higher power losses.
-The transformer may be either contained within the wind turbine unit itself or pad-mounted next to the base of the wind turbine, depending on the particular turbine purchased.
-The manufacturer controls the location of the transformer within their design process.
+The turbine transformers would transform power from the turbine output voltage of approximately 600-1,000 volts up to 34.5 kV.
+This boost is necessary because the low-voltage power generated by the wind turbines is not suitable for distribution within the Campo Corridor, since it would require larger underground electrical collection cables and generate higher power losses.
 The 34.5 kV side of the pad-mounted transformer would be connected to a system of insulated and shielded underground cables, referred to as the underground ECCS.
-Generated electricity would move through the underground ECCS to the Collector substation on the Reservation.
+Generated electricity would move through the underground ECCS to the collector substation on the Reservation.

-Figure 2-3, On-Reservation Collector Substation Design, in Appendix E, shows a typical configuration of an ECCS circuit.
-Approximately 28 miles of underground ECCS cable would be installed in temporary trenches in order to connect each wind turbine to the collector substation.
+Figure 2-3, Typical Substation Design, in Appendix E, shows a typical configuration of an ECCS circuit.
+Approximately 28 miles would be trenched for underground ECCS cable to connect each wind turbine to the collector substation.
 There would be three cable conductors, one grounding wire, and one fiber-optic cable installed per trench approximately 4 feet below grade.
 A red warning tape printed with "Buried Cable" or similar would also be placed in the trench above the cables, approximately 1 foot below grade.
-The underground ECCS would be routed to minimize the overall cable length required for the Project and to lessen the temporary impacts associated with the trenching.
+The underground ECCS would be routed to minimize the overall cable length required for the Campo Wind Facilities and to lessen the temporary impacts associated with the trenching.
 For example, cables would be routed in parallel and/or adjacent to access roads to the extent feasible.
 However, in some cases, trenches would run overland from the end of one turbine string to an adjacent string.
 Each trench would be approximately 2 to 4 feet wide and 4 feet deep.
-An additional, approximately 24 feet of temporary disturbance alongside the trench would be required to account for trenching equipment and temporary placement of excavation.
+An additional approximately 24 feet of temporary disturbance alongside the trench would be required to account for trenching equipment and temporary placement of excavation.